Knowing that they are biodegradable, many people want to compost their used ECO nappies at home – yay!

-You can then use the finished compost for grass, shrubs, flowers and other non-edible plants.
+- Use the finished compost for grass, shrubs, flowers and other non-edible plants.
 We do not recommend using compost made with home-composted nappies on food gardens.